moby/moby/docs/sources/reference/api/docker_remote_api_v1.19.md

 Get stdout and stderr logs from the container ``id``

 > **Note**:
-> This endpoint works only for containers with `json-file` logging driver.
+> This endpoint works only for containers with `json-file` logging driver, or in follow mode only for all other drivers

 **Example request**: